Prostate Cancer

 Stages of Prostate Cancer

-• Stage I: Cancer is small and confined to the prostate.
+• Stage I: Cancer is small and confined to the prostate, often found incidentally during routine screening.

-• Stage III: Cancer has spread beyond the prostate to nearby tissues.
+• Stage III: Cancer has extended beyond the prostate to nearby tissues, such as the seminal vesicles, requiring more advanced treatment strategies.

-• Stage IV: Cancer has spread to lymph nodes, bones, or other organs.
+• Stage IV: The cancer has spread to distant lymph nodes, bones, or other organs.
+Treatment focuses on controlling symptoms, slowing progression, and maintaining quality of life.

 Risk Factors